-Advanced practice nursing students acquire the knowledge, skills, and clinical foundation for advanced health assessment and diagnostic reasoning in the healthcare setting.
-This course is a prerequisite to all other clinical NURS courses.
-Prerequisite: NURS 6220 and NURS 6234.
+Nurse practitioner and nurse-midwifery students will acquire the knowledge, skills and clinical foundation for advanced health assessment and diagnostic reasoning in the ambulatory health care setting.
+This course is a prerequisite to all other clinical courses and includes a Campus Learning and Skills Intensive (CLASI).